 Roman’s?
 Dark magic?
 What was he talking about?
 Nothing about Marcus made any sense.
 At least he seemed to be helping them.
 It was their only choice.

 Taz and Tash looked at each other.
 Without saying a word they knew what they were going to do, turning back to face Marcus they both gave him a sharp nod.

-Meanwhile, in the school, Mr Graham had re-tied Nicky and used an old belt to tie James to a pipe in a different part of the basement.
+Meanwhile, in the school, Mr Thomas had re-tied Nicky and used an old belt to tie James to a pipe in a different part of the basement.
 They couldn’t see each other from where they were.
-Trying to shout back and forth resulted in Mr Graham bashing on the old pipes with a hammer with a clang that made their teeth rattle.
+Trying to shout back and forth resulted in Mr Thomas bashing on the old pipes with a hammer with a clang that made their teeth rattle.